jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ## Explore functions and options provided out-of-thebox

-Execute `jerkar help` to display all what you can do from the command line for the current project.
-As told on the help screen, you can execute `jerkar aGivenPluginName#help` to display help on a specific plugin.
+Execute `jeka help` to display all what you can do from the command line for the current project.
+As told on the help screen, you can execute `jeka aGivenPluginName#help` to display help on a specific plugin.
-The list of available plugins on the Jerkar classpath is displayed in help screen.
+The list of available plugins on the Jeka classpath is displayed in help screen.